ntimo/minio-docs/source/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.rst

 Deploy Single-Node Multi-Drive MinIO
 ------------------------------------

-The following procedure deploys MinIO consisting of a single MinIO server and a single drive or storage volume.
+The following procedure deploys MinIO consisting of a single MinIO server and a multiple drives or storage volumes.

-.. admonition:: Network File System Volumes Break Consistency Guarantees
-   :class: note

-   MinIO's strict **read-after-write** and **list-after-write** consistency model requires local disk filesystems (``xfs``, ``ext4``, etc.).

-   MinIO cannot provide consistency guarantees if the underlying storage volumes are NFS or a similar network-attached storage volume.

-   For deployments that *require* using network-attached storage, use NFSv4 for best results.

 .. cond:: linux